allegheny-college-cmpsc-201-spring-2024/course-project/README.md

 # CMPSC 201: Reimplementing the `Lox` language

-Completing this project involves reimplementing _all_ of the `Lox` language (`inheritance`, optional) in another language.
+Completing this project involves reimplementing _all_ of the `Lox` language in another language.
 There exists a running list of various reimplementations maintained by @munificent here:

 * [List of `Lox` reimplementations](https://github.com/munificent/craftinginterpreters/wiki/Lox-implementations)